 Coronary artery disease

-The benefits and risks of hormone therapy vary depending on a womanï¿½s age and her individual history.
+The benefits and risks of hormone therapy vary depending on a woman’s age and her individual history.
 In general, younger women in their 50s tend to get more benefits from hormone therapy as compared to postmenopausal women in their 60s.
 Women who undergo premature menopause are often treated with hormone therapy until age 50 to avoid the increased risk that comes from the extra years of estrogen loss.